-CHEM 109 Chemistry for Biological 3 hours and Health-Related Sciences ing biological or health-related fields.
+CHEM 109 Chemistry for Biological 3 hours and Health-Related Sciences

+Fundamentals of chemistry for students entering biological or health-related fields.
 Topics include stoichiometry, chemical equations and reactions, properties of gases, solutions and electrolytes, acid/base properties and pH, an introduction to organic chemistry, and various aspects of chemistry important in biological systems.
-Prerequisites: MATH 106 or higher (or ACT math score of 21 or higher; CHEM/ PHYS 108 (or high school chemistry course with a grade of C or higher).
+Prerequisites: MATH 106 or higher (or ACT math score of 21 or higher); CHEM/ PHYS 108 (or high school chemistry course with a grade of C or higher).
 G.E.